The Red Badge of Courage: Plot summary

 The next morning Henry goes into battle for the third time.
-His regiment encounters a small group of Confederates, and in the ensuing fight Henry proves to be a capable soldier, comforted by the belief that his previous cowardice had not been noticed, as he "had performed his mistakes in the dark, so he was still a man".
-Afterward, while looking for a stream from which to obtain water with a friend, he discovers from the commanding officer that his regiment has a lackluster reputation.
+His regiment encounters an isolated Confederate unit, and in the ensuing fight Henry proves to be a capable soldier, comforted by the belief that his previous cowardice had not been noticed, as he "had performed his mistakes in the dark, so he was still a man".
+Afterward, while looking for a stream from which to obtain water with a friend, he discovers from his commanding officer that his regiment has a lackluster reputation.
 The officer speaks casually about sacrificing the 304th because they are nothing more than "mule drivers" and "mud diggers".
 With no other regiments to spare, the general orders his men forward.

 In the final battle, Henry acts as the flag-bearer after the color sergeant falls.
-A line of Confederates hidden behind a fence beyond a clearing shoots with impunity at Henry's regiment, which is ill-covered in the tree-line.
+A line of Confederates, hidden behind a fence beyond a clearing, shoots with impunity at Henry's regiment, which is ill-covered in the tree-line.
 Facing withering fire if they stay and disgrace if they retreat, the officers order a charge.
 Unarmed, Henry leads the men while entirely escaping injury.
 Most of the Confederates run before the regiment arrives, and four of the remaining men are taken prisoner.
 The novel closes with the following passage: